loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 {% endblock %}
 ```

-Clean and readable.
-Each include is a self-contained fragment.
-And here's the like form:
+Clean and readable: each include is a self-contained fragment.
+For example, here's the like form:

 ```django title="_like_form.html"
 <form method="post"